madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-12.png">

-So that's the context I wanted to set up for Open Humans, which is a project that I lead and co-founded.
+So that's the context I wanted to set up for Open Humans, which is this project that I lead and co-founded.
 And it was motivated from my background in research.
 I have spent years trying to help people share their data -- get their data and share -- for some altruistic purpose, for research.